Sebastian Shaw (character): Utopia

-Due to Namor's presence on Utopia, Emma realizes that Shaw's continued existence poses a threat to the agreement she had made with Namor earlier.
+Due to Namor's presence on Utopia, Emma Frost realizes that Shaw's continued existence poses a threat to her agreement with Namor.
 She decides to finally kill him, but her plans are exposed when Shadowcat accidentally picks up her thoughts during a psi-conversation between her and Colossus.
 While disgusted at Frost's intended actions, Shadowcat offers her a compromise.
 As she currently exists as a ghost, she is the perfect tool for making Shaw disappear.

-Fantomex, Shadowcat and Emma then take him aboard E.V.A., whilst they work out how to dispose of him.
-Emma wakes Shaw up and asks him to recount the early days of the Hellfire Club.
-Emma and two other dancers were the closest of friends, when one night, Emma was offered, by Shaw, the position of Queen.
+Fantomex, Shadowcat and Frost take Shaw aboard E.V.A., whilst they work out how to dispose of him.
+Frost wakes Shaw up and asks him to recount the early days of the Hellfire Club.
+Frost and two other dancers were once close friends, when one night, Shaw offered Frost the position of Queen.
 The only stipulation was that one of the two girls had to die.
 She stated she did not care which one was killed and watched as Shaw proceeded to kill both.
-Present day, Emma starts to question Shaw further when Fantomex, bored with Emma's "woe is me" recounts of her history, drops the floor from under Shaw.
-Emma goes into a rage at Fantomex, as Fantomex was unaware that Shaw could absorb energy, such as that from hitting the ground from such heights.
+In the present day, Frost starts to question Shaw further when Fantomex, bored with Frost's recounts of her history, drops the floor from under Shaw.
+Frost goes into a rage at Fantomex, as Fantomex was unaware that Shaw could absorb energy, such as that from hitting the ground from such heights.

-Shaw proceeds to engage Frost's group, stating that he would rather die than see Emma go on breathing a moment longer.
-Helped by a maimed Fantomex, the former White Queen tricks Shaw into allowing her into his mind, and (with a little encouragement from Shadowcat), as opposed to killing him, finds the most landlocked place in his mind, the point safest from Namor's rage, and wipes his memory.
-Shaw's attitude immediately changes, and he seems to have no recollection of who he is, where he is, or the identities of anyone around him.
-In response to his asking who she is, Emma Frost simply rebuffs him, and asks him who "he" is, coldly telling him that he always said he was a "self-made man" and now is his chance to prove it.
-She then leaves with the rest of her expedition, leaving a pondering Shaw kneeling in the mud.
+Shaw proceeds to engage Frost's group, stating that he would rather die than see Frost go on breathing a moment longer.
+Helped by a maimed Fantomex, the former White Queen tricks Shaw into allowing her into his mind, and wipes his memory.

-Schism/Regenesis

-Hope Summers and the Lights find Shaw, assuming him to be a new mutant.
-When they extract him and bring him back to Utopia, Cyclops is not exactly happy to see him.